Skip to main content

 Don’t trust outsiders accessing your systems.

 Third parties are often granted more access rights than they need.
-Yet a mistake made by a third party can result in anything from a minor service crash to a major data breach.
-In fact, 74% of breached organizations claim to have had at least one third-party-related security incident in 2021 according to the Crisis in Third-Party Remote Access Security report by the Ponemon Institute.
+Yet, a mistake made by a third party can result in anything from a minor service crash to a major data breach.
+In fact, 15% of all data breaches in 2024 involved a third party, which is a 68% increase from 2023, according to the 2024 Data Breach Investigations Report by Verizon.

-This is why financial institutions and banks need to closely monitor and carefully manage their third parties.
-As a powerful Windows, Linux, and Citrix session monitoring solution, Syteca can help you do that by monitoring the activity of third parties and managing their access to critical data using the platform’s PAM capabilities.
-You may also ensure your subcontractors comply with the same cybersecurity requirements that you do by adding a corresponding requirement to your service-level agreement.
+For this reason, financial institutions and banks must monitor and manage their third-party vendors closely and carefully.
+You should also ensure your subcontractors comply with the same cybersecurity requirements that you do by adding a corresponding requirement to your service-level agreement.

 11. Build an incident response plan